 - Fill the washing machine with warm water.
 It is important to use a machine that does not have a center agitator.
 This center agitator can damage the down pockets.
 If your machine has a center agitator, take the jacket to a laundromat for washing.

 - Add the jacket to the water and allow it to wash in plain water.
+Use the delicate or gentle wash cycle.
 This removes the dirt and debris that may be present.

 - Remove the jacket and gently squeeze out the excess water by hand.

 - Refill the machine with clean water.

 - Add the appropriate amount of down detergent.
-(Do not use regular detergent for down products.
+(Do not use regular detergent on down products.
 There are specific detergents made for down, such as Miele or Nikwax.
 These detergents can be found online or in some specialty fabric shops, such as a quilting supply store.)

 - Add the jacket back into the water for a complete gentle wash cycle.